Bruno Manser: Disappearance

 On 15 February 2000, Manser left to visit his Penan friends via the jungle paths of Kalimantan, Indonesia, accompanied by BMF secretary John Kuenzli and a film crew.
 After a period of time, Kuenzli and the film crew left Manser in the Kalimantan jungles.
 At the time, Manser was still writing postcards to his friends.
 Manser continued his journey with another friend who knew the way around the territory.
 The trip continued for two weeks, crossing mountains and rivers on foot and by boat.
 Manser slept on a hammock while his friend slept on the ground.
 On 18 May, they reached the Sarawak/Kalimantan border, spending their final night there.
 Manser asked his friend to carry a postcard back to Charlotte, his girlfriend in Switzerland.
 According to his friend, Manser looked healthy when they parted ways.
-Manser complained about diarrhea and a broken rib in the postcard.
+Manser complained about diarrhoea and a broken rib in the postcard.

 According to Kuenzli, Manser crossed the Sarawak/Kalimantan border on 22 May with the help of a local guide.
 His last known communication was a letter mailed to Charlotte while hiding in Bario.
 In the letter, Manser said he was very tired while waiting for the sun to set before continuing his journey along the logging roads.
 The letter was deposited at the Bario post office and reached Switzerland with a Malaysian stamp, but without a post office stamp.
 Manser was last seen carrying a 30-kilogram backpack by his Penan friend, Paleu, and Paleu's son on 25 May 2000.
 They accompanied Manser until they saw Bukit Batu Lawi.
 Manser stated his intention to climb the mountain alone and requested Paleu to leave him there.
 Manser has not been seen since.

 Search expeditions

 BMF and the Penan tried to search for Manser without any success.
-Areas around the Limbang river were searched by the Penan.
+Areas around the Limbang River were searched by the Penan.
 Penan expedition teams tracked Manser to his last sleeping place.
 They followed Manser's machete cuts into the thick forests until the trail reached the swamp at the foot of Bukit Batu Lawi.
-There was no trace of him in the swamp, going back from the swamp, or trace of anyone else coming into the area.
+There was no trace of him in the swamp, going back from the swamp, or a trace of anyone else coming into the area.
 BMF sent a helicopter to circle the limestone pinnacles.
 However, none of the search teams were willing to scale the last 100 metres of steep limestone that formed the peak of Batu Lawi.
 It is possible that Manser fell down the side of the mountain, but neither his body nor his belongings have been found.
 However, two local guides who brought Manser across the jungles of Sarawak were found.
 In desperation, fortune tellers and Penan necromancers were called.
 All of them agreed Manser was still alive.
 On 18 November 2000, BMF requested that the Swiss Federal Department of Foreign Affairs (FDFA) search for Manser.
 Investigations were carried out at the Swiss Consulate in Kuala Lumpur and the Swiss Honorary Consulate in Kuching.